mendix/docs/content/howto/mobile/implementation-guide.md

 ## 6 Starting Connectors from Your "After Startup" Microflow

-The PushNotifications module contains a microflow named **AfterStartup_PushNotifications** that will start the connectors for the FCM and APNs for you.
+The PushNotifications module contains a microflow named **AfterStartup_PushNotifications** that will start the APNs connector for you.
 Call this microflow from your **AfterStartup** microflow.

 If your project uses Mendix SSO, most likely the **AppCloudServices.StartAppCloudServices** microflow is set to execute after startup (for details, refer to [Integrate Your App with Mendix SSO](/developerportal/deploy/integrate-with-mendix-sso) in the Mendix Reference Guide).
 We suggest that you change your startup microflow to a new microflow, from which you will call both after the startup microflows.